 The kinds of procrastination we are going to focus on are the ones that can lead to dead-end stagnancy.
 These are far more malicious than harnessing the adrenaline of the last minute in order to motivate movement.
 The primary difference between last-minute procrastination and paralysis-procrastination is that one is provoked by laziness, while the others are founded upon fear.

 Fear-based procrastination will leave you completely incapacitated, rendered immobile until you simply don’t do anything at all.
 If gone unchecked, these procrastination viruses can mutate into full-blown paralysis, leaving you with a pile of dreams, intentions, and goals and a reality that couldn’t be further from fulfilled.

 Each type of procrastination requires a different remedy, so first, it is paramount to be able to identify and understand what kind of procrastination you are experiencing.
 The second step is knowing how to effectively combat it.
-The third tactic is to know which form you personally are most prone to so that you can begin building your immunity to it and enacting methods of prevention.
+The third tactic is prevention over reaction.
+You must know which form you personally are most prone to so that you can begin building your immunity to it and enacting methods of prevention.

 Types of procrastination that most commonly lead to complete paralysis & how to combat them

 Someone afflicted with this form of procrastination may be experiencing a crippling case of self-doubt and/or a nasty inferiority complex.
 They simply can not start because they fear they are not good enough to do so.
 They fear their action will expose their shortcomings.
 The idea of failing or falling short of whatever expectations (likely self-imposed) is crippling.

 They have no regard for the stage of their own journey, striving immediately for expertise or nothing at all.
 They forget that crawling comes before walking, and when this chronological truth becomes evident they would rather just lie there than reveal their infancy.